Title IX Frequently Asked Questions for Students

 Who might have access to my initial report?

 There are people who must consult with each other in order to make a determination of whether an imminent danger exists or whether there is a pattern of misconduct based on the same alleged respondent having been implicated in other reports.
 Only those persons who need to know will know initially and anyone who knows will maintain the privacy of the Complainant.
 Other parties may be contacted, but only if they need to be involved to help you.
-For example, if you need to change rooms, the Director of Residence Life will be contacted to help facilitate the change but given no details of the incident.
+For example, if you need to change rooms, the someone in residence life will be contacted to help facilitate the change but given no details of the incident.

-If you decide to make a complaint and file campus conduct charges, other persons will have information about your case, such as the investigators and adjudicator.
+If you decide to pursue a formal complaint and file campus conduct charges, other persons will have information about your case, such as the investigators and adjudicator.

 What are my emotional support sources while making these decisions?